zack-test-org/git-xargs/terraform-on-rails/README.md

 A while back, I had mentioned the idea that we could create “Terraform on Rails.”
-That is, in the same way that Ruby on Rails gives you a streamlined, opinionated, batteries-included way to build web apps with Ruby, we could do the same for develop infrastructure with Terraform.
+That is, in the same way that Ruby on Rails gives you a streamlined, opinionated, batteries-included way to build web apps with Ruby, we could do the same for developing infrastructure with Terraform.
 I wanted to write down some thoughts I had about that, as well as a new way to seriously simplify testing with Terratest.

 Let’s imagine that Terragrunt 1.0.0 (or 2.0.0?) is the tool we use to power Terraform on Rails.
 It doesn’t have to be